Frequently Asked Graduate Admissions Questions

 A. There is no policy for directly transferring into Computer Science -- you must apply to the University's Graduate Admissions Office through the normal application procedure.
 However, you may request a transfer of up to six credits taken at another college or university once you have been admitted into our program (as long as those credits have not been used to satisfy the requirements for another degree).

 Q. What criteria does the college use in recommending applicants for admission?

 A. Admission into the College of Information and Computer Sciences is highly competitive.
 Backgrounds vary; we have students from engineering, math, computer science, electrical engineering, psychology and social sciences.
 With such a diverse group, emphasis is put on your academic background, letters of recommendation, personal statement, previous achievements, GPA and the GRE scores.
 We generally receive over 700 applications each year and enroll 30-40 students into the PhD and MS/PhD tracks and 40-50 students into the MS track.

 Q. What if my scores or letters don't arrive by the application deadline?

-A. Applications received by the December 15th deadline will be reviewed when they are complete.
+A. Applications received by the October 1st (Master's Program only) or December 15th deadlines will be reviewed when they are complete.
 If your application is submitted on time, any materials received later (ie, GRE scores, TOEFL scores, transcripts, letters) will be added to the application when they arrive.
 Please keep in mind that this may delay the review of your application because the Admissions Committee will not review incomplete applications.
 The review process begins in December and our first admission decisions are made in January.
 The longer it takes for your materials to arrive, the later it will be before your application is reviewed.

 Q. I don't have a degree in Computer Science.
 What do I have to do to make my application competitive with Computer Science majors?